-KOS island, Greece, sits bang in the middle of the Dodecanese chain of Greek islands that hug the Turkish coastline between Rhodes and Patmos.
+Kos island, Greece, sits bang in the middle of the Dodecanese chain of Greek islands that hug the Turkish coastline between Rhodes in the south and and Patmos in the north.
 Kos holidays are hugely popular with the British package tour firms.

-The island of Kos is one of the best Greek Islands for a typical beach holiday and this was one of the first Greek islands to go for mass-market tourism in a big way with many Kos hotels built on beaches along the long, sandy coastlines to the east and south.
+Kos is one of the best Greek Islands for a typical beach holiday and it was among the first to go for mass-market tourism in a big way with many Kos hotels built on beaches along the long, sandy coastlines to the east and south.

 Kos is long and thin, about 45km by 11km and, unlike many other Greek islands, it is mostly flat and low-lying, especially in the north and west.
 As a result, much of the scenery on Kos is not outstanding by Greek standards.
-The Kos landscape does get more mountainous in the south and east but much of the north of the island is made up of a featureless plain.
+Kos does get more mountainous in the south and east.

 Kos has been a popular beach holiday island for many years and the influence of package holiday deals has been mostly felt on the east coast around Kos Town where beach holiday hotel complexes dominate.
 Apart from some pleasant beach resorts strung along the north coast the main holiday area on Kos is to the south-west around Kamari Bay.
 Apart from the sands at Kamari itself there are a string of deep sandy swathes along the east end of the bay that attract holiday crowds throughout the summer.

 Kos Town is an exciting mix of beach resort and museum.
 Open-air nightclubs and ancient ruins sit side-by-side around the enclosed Kos Town port.
 Greek and Roman remains with their elegant columns and street mosaics, are pitted against music-thumping street bars and a nightmare of night neon.